 - Benefits: Shoppers can test-ride, explore financing options, and engage with Ola’s ecosystem in a casual, trusted environment.

 - Result: Increased brand visibility and impulse buying opportunities.
+In malls people are in the mood to check things out or buy things.

 4️⃣ Partnering with Chroma & Vijay Sales